dougeby/IntuneDocs/intune-azure/manage-apps/manage-data-transfer-between-ios-apps-with-microsoft-intune.md

 Configuring the user UPN setting is **required** for devices that are managed by a third-party EMM solution.
 The procedure described below is a general flow on how to configure the UPN setting and the resulting end user experience:

-1. In the Azure portal, [configure an app protection policy](create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md) for iOS platform.
-Configure policy settings per your company requirements and select the apps that should have this policy.
+1. In the [Azure portal](https://portal.azure.com), [create and assign an app protection policy](app-protection-policies.md) for iOS.
+Configure policy settings per your company requirements and select the iOS apps that should have this policy.

 2. Deploy the apps and the email profile that you want managed **through your third-party MDM solution** using the generalized steps below.
 This experience is also covered by Example 1.